-Coming back to the nation's apparent wealth: there is an apparent contradiction to the perceived wealth, if you look around you.
+Coming back to the nation's wealth: there is an apparent contradiction to the perceived wealth, if you look around you.
 The cars are far from luxurious.
-You are surrounded by middle-class cars, and you can see how strongly the Asian market is represented on the European car market as, these past few years, the Dutch have embraced smaller, more economic cars - due to the crisis and the accompanying tight pockets, but also thanks to the temporary introduction of fiscal measures aimed at stimulating the purchase of environmentallyfriendly cars.
-But, where are the Rolls Royces, Daimlers, Aston Martins and Ferraris?
+You are surrounded by middle-class cars, and you can see how strongly the Asian market is represented on the European car market as, during the past few years, the Dutch have embraced smaller, more economic cars - due to the crisis and the accompanying tight pockets, but also thanks to the temporary introduction of fiscal measures aimed at stimulating the purchase of environmentally-friendly cars.
+Where are the Rolls Royces, Daimlers, Aston Martins and Ferraris?
 In the Netherlands, if you want to see one of these cars, you will have to visit a dealer's showroom.
-On the road, the most expensive cars you will see are the standard Mercedes, Audis, Landrovers, Volvos and вмws.
+On the road, the most expensive cars you will see are the standard Mercedes, Audis, Land Rovers, Volvos and BMWs.
 And, should you actually spot a Rolls Royce trying to make its way through traffic, you will notice that it does not really command any respect.
 To the contrary.
 It will even seem as if the owners of the middle-class cars think it inappropriate for such a showpiece to be on the road and will want to prove, by the way they drive, that they are worth just as much as the fellow in the Rolls.
+This is even more so among the younger generation.
+To millennials, a car is something to get from point A to point B and not a status symbol or an expression of your personality - as was sometimes the case for their parents.
+Many don't even bother to obtain a driver's license as they are not planning to spend their days in a traffic jam, just to be unable to find a parking spot upon reaching their destination.
+They prefer public transportation, (electric) bicycles and rental cars.
+Why buy a car, if you only plan to use it occasionally?
+According to the Fietsersbond, or the Union of Cyclists, the Netherlands has 22.8 million bicycles - much more than its number of inhabitants.
+Approximately 2 million of these are electric, with 58,000 selling in May 2020 alone.

 The overall picture, however, becomes a quite different when you look at the distribution of wealth.
 The wealthiest 10% of the population owns more than half (61%) of the total wealth in the Netherlands - in fact, one-third of this belongs the top 2% of this group - while the bottom 60% owns approximately 1% of the nation's total wealth.
+In 2017, the Dutch became richer - by 53 billion dollars - but almost half of this went to the wealthiest 1% of the Dutch.
+This trend is further strengthened by something that has been typical of western economies for the last couple of decades; though the economy might grow, the wages don't keep up.
+This is the case for the Netherlands too, even though there are a lot of job openings.
+Also, the number of fixed employment contracts has been decreasing since 2008, while the number of people working in self-employment, with no personnel (the so-called ZZP-ers), who are treated by the law as entrepreneurs, has grown substantially.